Audit & Assessment

 Grade Level 3

-Grade Level 3 (G3®) is the below-average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G3 represents a below-average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 3 (G3®) is the average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
+G3 represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade 4